 • Not every job gets applicants.
 Certain sectors, occupations and shifts struggle to attract Canadian workers, even at higher pay.
 Small businesses often turn to the TFWP as a last resort, when local recruitment fails.

 • Hiring a temporary foreign worker (TFW) is costly and complex.
-To employ even one entry-level TFW, businesses typically pay around $10,000 in fees and permits, outside agencies or consultants, return airfare to the worker’s home country, health insurance and more.
+To employ even one entry-level TFW, businesses have reported paying around $10,000 in fees and permits, outside agencies or consultants, return airfare to the worker’s home country, health insurance and more.
 Hiring locally is always faster and cheaper, if workers are available.

 Facts about the TFWP